scipion-em/docs/release-2.0.0/sources/docs/scipion-modes/install-from-sources.rst.txt

 Step 2: Dependencies
 ====================

-To install Scipion from source, some libraries are required.
+To install Scipion some libraries are required.
+You can install them with:
-You can install them with: (this example is for Ubuntu16, see `Installing Dependencies <dependencies>`_ for others distributions):
+(this example is for Ubuntu16, see `Installing Dependencies <dependencies>`_ for others distributions):

 ::